Parkside Avenue station: History

 This station was originally built sometime before 1895 by the Brooklyn and Brighton Beach Railroad as Flatbush station.
 Through a series of mergers and acquisitions, it was acquired by the Brooklyn Rapid Transit Company, and reopened in 1905 as a two-track station named Woodruff Avenue.

 On June 20, 1917, the New York State Public Service Commission approved a resolution directing the New York Municipal Railway to construct an additional exit staircase from the proposed station's southbound platform to Ocean Avenue north of Woodruff Avenue.

 This portion of the line was rebuilt from a two-track open cut to a four-track open cut in 1919.

-After August 1, 1920, through service was shifted from the current BMT Franklin Avenue Line to a new subway alignment under Flatbush Avenue, which permitted direct access to Manhattan via the Manhattan Bridge and the Montague Street Tunnel.
+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

-During the 1964–1965 fiscal year, the platforms at Parkside Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate ten-car trains of 60 foot-long IND cars, or nine-car trains of 67 foot-long BMT cars.
+During the 1964–1965 fiscal year, the platforms at Parkside Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 foot-long cars, or a nine-car train of 67 foot-long cars.

+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Parkside Avenue.
+The renovation was completed in 1996.

-In May 2015, the Parkside Plaza was established outside the station’s main entrance at Parkside and Ocean Avenue.
+In May 2015, the Parkside Plaza was established outside the station's main entrance at Parkside and Ocean Avenue.
 The Plaza features plants, chairs, tables and umbrellas, and it serves as a local gathering space and venue for events and outdoor markets.
 Local residents had worked for years to create the plaza upon what had previously been a large and underused strip of sidewalk.